sakuramautoki asked a question:

 The thing is, love must absolutely include truth, wisdom, boundaries, and grace for yourself.
 Love is not enabling, pampering, coddling, or letting someone off the hook—or it wouldn’t really be love at all.

 For those who have been abused or traumatized: Forgiveness doesn’t mean friendship.
 No one should ever be rushed into forgiveness for the sake of “getting right with God.”
 We need healthy boundaries.
-We need to recognize patterns of unrepentant abuse and gaslighting and manipulative language that will only guilt-trip you back into a vicious cycle.
+We need to recognize patterns of unrepentant violence and gaslighting and manipulative language that will only guilt-trip you back into a vicious cycle.
 We can never mindlessly open the door again on an abusive relationship.

 Many well-intentioned Christians try to act the part of a psychologist or social worker or therapist and have absolutely no idea about the real dangers of abuse, codependency, and compassion fatigue.

 The other thing is that “Christian love” is overly romanticized, where if we just love enough, then we get the Hollywood montage of reconciliation and hugs and high-fives.
 But having been at the deathbed of many, many patients in the hospital, I hardly ever see it work out that way.
 Abusers will use up good will and spit it right out.
 Survivors of abuse have tried again and again to reconcile, only to find out that opening the door to their heart is no better than unlocking the cage of a pack of wolves.